forgeofabsurdducks/quackamollie/README.rst

 What this project is NOT:

-- it is NOT a platform with servers aiming to provide service to a large number of users
+- it is NOT a platform with maintained servers aiming to provide service to a large number of users (you have to run it on your own)
 - it is NOT a commercial project